SahilChitniss/Internet-of-Things-IOT-Projects/README.md

       e) Astronomical Data
       f) World Clock

-2) Multiplayer Tic Tac Toe Game on TFT Screen connected to ESP8266
+2) **Multiplayer Tic Tac Toe Game** on TFT Screen connected to ESP8266

-3) Read Temperature/Humidity using DHT22 Sensor and post data to a twitter like feed for people to subscribe to
+3) Read **Temperature/Humidity using DHT22 Sensor** and post data to a twitter like feed for people to subscribe to

-4) Use Motion Sensors to detect my dogs movement near a forbidden place in the house
+4) Use **Motion Sensors to detect** when my brother enters my room to forbid him from touching my sweets